AliEsmaeil/cookify/README.md

 - Respect the License: Ensure that any use of the code complies with the terms of the Apache License 2.0.
 The license permits use, modification, and distribution, but does not allow for code extraction for patent-related claims.

-Last, but not least this repo is welcoming contribution so, feel free to open a pull request.
+Last but not least, this repo is welcoming contribution so, feel free to open a pull request.